 10. Get zen in the Rapaura Watergardens

 This hidden gem of the Coromandel provides the ultimate scenic sojourn.
 Full of native trees, ferns, flora, garden sculptures, lily ponds, cascading waterfalls and birdsong overhead, it’s hard not to get zen while here.
 With a $10pp entry fee into an honesty box, you’ll have access to their thoughtfully planned walkway through the Rapaura Watergardens – an experience that all ages will love.

 A great day trip out from one of our range of Coromandel holiday homes.

 Already day-dreaming of your next family holiday to the Coromandel?
-Book one of our participating holiday homes for 3 nights and get a night on us this September through November!
+Book one of our Coromandel holiday homes for your next trip!